 - Place clean side down and 2 inches apart on parchment-lined baking sheet.
 Gently flatten top of cookie with spatula or bottom of a clean glass.

-- Bake for 12 minutes or until light golden brown.
+- Bake for about 10 minutes or until light golden brown.